visriv/multi-visual-tasks/README.md

 - **Well designed, tested and documented**

-  We decompose ObjectiveMTL into different components and one can easily construct a customized vision task by combining different modules.
+  We decompose MVT into different components and one can easily construct a customized vision task by combining different modules.
   We provide detailed documentation and API reference.